Predicting the First Response Latency of Maintainers and Contributors in Pull Requests: Introduction

 For this purpose, we start by curating a dataset of 20 popular and large open-source projects on GitHub.
 Next, we extract 21 features to characterize projects, contributors, PRs, and review processes.
 Using these features, we then evaluate seven types of classifiers to identify the best-performing models.
 Finally, we perform permutation feature importance \citep{fisher_all_2019} and SHAP \citep{lundberg_unified_2017} analyses to understand the importance and impact of different features on the predicted response latencies.
 In summary, we aim to answer the following four research questions:

-\begin{itemize} \item[\textbf{RQ1:}] \textbf{(Maintainers) \rqi} We find that the CatBoost models outperform other models in predicting the first response latency of maintainers, achieving an average improvement of 29\% in AUC-ROC and 51\% in AUC-PR compared to a no-skilled classifier across the studied projects. \item[\textbf{RQ2:}] \textbf{(Maintainers) \rqii} We find that PRs submitted earlier in the week, containing an average or slightly above-average number of commits at submission, and with more concise descriptions are more likely to get faster responses.
-Similarly, contributors with a higher acceptance rate and a history of timely responses in the project tend to obtain quicker responses. \item[\textbf{RQ3:}] \textbf{(Contributors) \rqiii} Similar to the first response latency of maintainers, we find that the CatBoost models outperform other models in predicting the first response latency of contributors, achieving an average improvement of 39\% in AUC-ROC and 89\% in AUC-PR compared to a no-skilled classifier across the studied projects. \item[\textbf{RQ4:}] \textbf{(Contributors) \rqiv} We find that contributors of PRs that experienced a lower first response latency from maintainers, PRs that received the first response of maintainers earlier in the week, and PRs containing an average or slightly above-average number of commits till the first response of maintainers are more likely to provide faster responses.
+\begin{itemize} \item[\textbf{RQ1:}] \textbf{(Maintainers) \rqi} We find that the CatBoost models outperform other models in predicting the first response latency of maintainers, achieving an average improvement of 29\% in AUC-ROC and 51\% in AUC-PR compared to a dummy classifier that always returns the majority class across the studied projects. \item[\textbf{RQ2:}] \textbf{(Maintainers) \rqii} We find that PRs submitted earlier in the week, containing an average or slightly above-average number of commits at submission, and with more concise descriptions are more likely to get faster responses.
+Similarly, contributors with a higher acceptance rate and a history of timely responses in the project tend to obtain quicker responses. \item[\textbf{RQ3:}] \textbf{(Contributors) \rqiii} Similar to the first response latency of maintainers, we find that the CatBoost models outperform other models in predicting the first response latency of contributors, achieving an average improvement of 39\% in AUC-ROC and 89\% in AUC-PR compared to a dummy classifier that always returns the majority class across the studied projects. \item[\textbf{RQ4:}] \textbf{(Contributors) \rqiv} We find that contributors of PRs that experienced a lower first response latency from maintainers, PRs that received the first response of maintainers earlier in the week, and PRs containing an average or slightly above-average number of commits till the first response of maintainers are more likely to provide faster responses.
 Similarly, contributors with a history of timely responses in the project and with a higher acceptance rate tend to give quicker responses. \end{itemize}